d6y/dogpost/README.md

 # Dogpost

-Reads an IMAP email account and writes attachments to S3 and creates a Markdown file for Telegr.am or Jekyll.
+Reads an IMAP email account and writes attachments to S3 and commits a Jekyll-style markdown post file to Github.

 ## How use use